leogout/SeoBundle/README.md

 # LeogoutSeoBundle
-**WARNING**: This bundle is currently under development, things will change fast.
-Do not use in production.
 This bundle provides a simple and flexible API to manage _search engine optimization_ (SEO) tags in your application.
 Its main goal is to make it simple for you to manage the most common **meta**, **open graph** and **twitter card** tags and to let you configure less common ones with ease.